realtouseef/techanaut/README.md

 ## Completed TODOs

+- [x] add keys to twoarticlesunderarticle
 - [x] change the footer
+- [x] show latest articles headings
+- [x] fix 404 page with similar design to other pages
+- [x] increase the size of article box in smaller screens with increased heading
 - [x] create an author box component to place next to articles
 - [x] main image is not showing when shared on fb or twitter
 - [x] Print 2 headings of latest articles under the article